gforerob/hydro-event-detector/README.md

 hed.plot_events("2019", "2021")
 If you face issues with plotly, use the HTML fallback method below.

 🛠 6.
-HTML Fallback for Plotly (if needed) python
+HTML Fallback for Plotly (Optional) python
 Copy
 Edit